-Students can take the 2014 computer based GED test at the EOU Testing Center in 112 Zabel Hall.
+Students can take the current computer based GED test at the EOU Testing Center in 112 Zabel Hall.
 Registration, scheduling, and payment for the exams takes place on-line at www.ged.com .

-The new test series is the 2014 Series GED® Test.
+The current test series is the 2014 Series GED® Test.
 There are a total of four exams that must be passed before you can earn your GED certificate.

 The cost for each of the 4 subject exams is $38; a total of $152 for the full battery of tests.
 Full scholarships are available for Union County residents.
 For more information please call and make an appointment with the Continuing Education Coordinator at 541-962-3076 or email firstname.lastname@example.org.